normalgamer/NES-Development/02-65c02_Assembly/index.md

 `LDA $0005` loads the value stored in address $0005 into the accumulator

-The # tells the CPU to load a hex value.

 The $ tells the CPU to load the value stored in the address.

+The # loads an direct value:

+- The # loads a decimal value.

+- The #$ loads a hex value.

-The % tells the CPU to load a binary value.
+- The #% tells the CPU to load a binary value.

 ## Registers